Nissan Silvia: Australia

-Australia was the second to receive the S15 Silvia after New Zealand, and came to the market in October 2000.
-Despite being official models, this 200SX is different from the New Zealand model in that it was imported separately from the manufacturer as Nissan themselves did not provide the models directly from Japan to the region; the cars themselves were also modified to different specs from the factory.
+Australia received the S15 Silvia after New Zealand in October 2000.
+They were imported separately from the manufacturer by local importers as Nissan did not provide the models directly from Japan to the region unlike the New Zealand models, and were also modified to different specs from the factory.
 Initially offered in the same trim levels as the Japanese version (Spec-S and Spec-R), a limited edition "GT" version for both the Spec-S and Spec-R models was offered at the end of 200SX production for that region.

 All models came with the turbocharged SR20DET engine (including the Spec-S models), which was de-tuned to meet Australian fuel regulations; power outputs decreased from 247 bhp to 197 bhp at 6,400 rpm and 28 kgm to 22.2 kgm of torque at 4,800 rpm.
-The Spec-S also came with the same helical LSD, chassis bracing and 6-speed manual transmission as found on the Japanese market Spec-R.
+The Spec-S differed from the Japanese market Spec-S in that it came with the same helical LSD, chassis bracing and 6-speed manual transmission as found on the Japanese market Spec-R.

 To reduce manufacturing costs, the 200SX received some changes carried over from the Japanese models such as the removal of the rear window wiper, sun-visor mirrors, A-pillar boost gauge, auto-climate control and electric folding mirrors.
 The Spec-R also offered a factory sunroof that was not available on the Spec-S. The original steering wheel was replaced with the one from the R34 Skyline 25GT Turbo (GT-T) and a 260 km/h speedometer was used in place of the original 180 km/h one from the Japanese models.
 A 200SX badge replaces the original Silvia badge on the boot lid (unlike the New Zealand models, where the badge is placed on the rear bumper instead).
 All cars featured a unique 17-digit VIN instead of the original Japanese ("S15-XXXXXX") one to comply with Australia's road regulations.

-The GT models offered at the final year of production featured the "L Package" interior and the "Aero" wing found in the Japanese models, and received darker colour wheels finished in a silver shadow chrome.
+The GT models offered at the final year of production had the "L Package" interior and the "Aero" wing found in the Japanese models, and received darker colour wheels finished in a silver shadow chrome.
 The GT badges were taken from the Skyline GT-R and are located on the fenders.
 Additionally, chrome interior door handles, chrome gear selector surround and "sports" metal pedal sets were standard on the GT.

 In total, 3,879 200SXs for Australia were produced, making up just over 10 percent of S15 production from 1999 to 2002.

+Indonesia

+The Silvia was imported in very small numbers by Nissan Motor Indonesia.
+It had the same specifications as the Japanese model and was only sold in the Spec S trim with the SR20DE engine and a 4-speed automatic transmission.